KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 kali@kali:~$
 ```

-Finally, we just need to add our user to the group and do one last change.
+Finally, we just need to add our user to the group and do one last change:

 ```console
 kali@kali:~$ sudo sbuild-adduser $USER